AndroTest24/AndroTest24/README.md

 # Statistical Android Metrics Evaluation (pre-released)
 ## Overview
-A pre-released version of our study data and evaluation framework, as well as the AndroTest24 benchmark apps.
+A pre-released version of ① the AndroTest24 app benchmark, ② our study data with important infos, and ③ the proposed evaluation framework.

 <br/>